Julie Halston: Career

 Her solo comedy performances at the Birdland Jazz Club are SRO engagements that have earned her four MAC Awards (Manhattan Association of Cabarets & Clubs).
 In 2011, Halston received the designation "Legend of Off-Broadway" from the Off-Broadway Theatre Alliance and received an Excellence in Theatre Award from the Abington Theatre Company.
 In 2008, along with fellow writer Donna Daley, she co-authored the book Monologues for Show-Offs published by Heinemann Press.
 The book is used by casting agents, colleges, and performers for audition material.
-In May 2020, along with Jim Caruso, Halston launched an online talk show titled Virtual Halston on YouTube.
+In May 2020, along with Jim Caruso, Halston launched a popular online talk show titled Virtual Halston and all 41 episodes are available on YouTube.

-Halston has 43 film and TV credits to her name including the 2022 independent feature Simchas and Sorrows (Maude), Intermedium (Winona James) currently in post-production, and the 2021 independent feature The Sixth Reel (Helen) along with her starring role in the award-winning 2016 short film Hotel Bleu (Jackie).
-Her television credits include the HBO Max original series And Just Like That...
-(Bitsy von Muffling), HBO Max's Gossip Girl (Sharon), The Good Fight (Rita), HBO Max's Divorce (Sharon), Woody Allen's Crisis in Six Scenes (Roz), The TV web series The Mentors, for which she won a NYC Web Fest award for Special Guest Star (2016), Difficult People (Hazel), Law and Order, Special Victims Unit (Cassie Muir), The Electric Company (Mrs. Carruthers), Sex and The City (Bitsy von Muffling), The Class (Tina Carmello), and Law and Order (Mrs. Lapinsky).
+Halston has 45 film and TV credits to her name including the 2022 independent feature Simchas and Sorrows (Maude), Intermedium (Winona James), Dirty Rhetoric (Elizabeth) and Chosen Family (Dorothy), both currently in post-production.
+In addition, the 2021 independent feature The Sixth Reel (Helen), co-starring Charles Busch, has just received national distribution.
+Halston also starred in the award-winning 2016 short film Hotel Bleu (Jackie).
+Her television credits include HBO Max's Gossip Girl (Sharon), The Good Fight (Rita), HBO Max's Divorce (Sharon), Woody Allen's Crisis in Six Scenes (Roz), The TV web series The Mentors, for which she won a NYC Web Fest award for Special Guest Star (2016), Difficult People (Hazel), Law and Order, Special Victims Unit (Cassie Muir), The Electric Company (Mrs. Carruthers), Sex and The City (Bitsy von Muffling), The Class (Tina Carmello), and Law and Order (Mrs. Lapinsky).
 She has also appeared in the films A Very Serious Person, The Juror, Addams Family Values, Joe Gould's Secret, Drunks, Small Time Crooks, Celebrity, and I Think I Love My Wife.

+Although she has extensive film and television credits, she is most known for her portrayal of Bitsy von Muffling, a character first seen in HBO Max's Sex and The City.
+She reprised the role in the current Max original series And Just Like That....

 Personal life

 In 1992, Halston married anchor man and entertainment reporter Ralph Howard.
-Howard worked for WINS and the The Howard Stern Show at Sirius XM until his retirement in 2013.
+Howard worked for WINS and The Howard Stern Show at Sirius XM until his retirement in 2013.
 Howard died on August 7, 2018, from complications of pulmonary fibrosis.